Farama-Foundation/Minigrid/README.md

 while avoiding rivers of deadly lava which terminate the episode in failure.
 Each lava stream runs across the room either horizontally or vertically, and has a single crossing point which can be safely used;  Luckily, a path to the goal is guaranteed to exist.
+This environment is useful for studying safety and safe exploration.